ricardoecmb/personal-ai-assistant/README.md

 5.  **Configure Google API credentials:**

     Follow Google's documentation to set up credentials for Calendar, Contacts, and Gmail APIs.
-Save the credentials file in a secure location and update the path in the configuration file.
+Save the credentials file in your project folder.

 6.  **Set up Communication Channel:**

     -   **Telegram:**
         -   Create a Telegram Bot: To interact with the assistant via Telegram, you will need to create a Telegram bot and obtain the bot token.
 Follow this [guide](https://www.youtube.com/watch?v=ozQfKhdNjJU) to create your bot and get the necessary information.
     -   **Slack:**
-        -   Create a Slack App: Follow the official Slack documentation to create a new Slack app, enable Socket Mode, Event Subscriptions, and add the necessary OAuth scopes (refer to the provided code and documentation for the required scopes).
+        -   Create a Slack App: Follow the official Slack documentation to create a new Slack app, add the necessary OAuth scopes (refer to the provided code and documentation for the required scopes).
         -   Install the app to your workspace and obtain your Bot User OAuth Token and App-Level Token.
-    -   **WhatsApp (not implemented):**
+    -   **WhatsApp (via Twilio Sandbox for Testing):**
-        -   Would require setting up WhatsApp Business API (requires a business account and potentially a third-party provider).
-        -   Configuration of webhooks to receive messages would also be necessary.
+        - **Important Note:** Normally, interacting with the **WhatsApp Business API** requires a **Meta Business Account**.
+However, for **testing purposes only**, this project utilizes the Twilio WhatsApp Sandbox.
+        - **Twilio Sandbox Limitations:**  As stated in the [Twilio documentation](https://www.twilio.com/docs/whatsapp/sandbox), "Use the Twilio Sandbox for WhatsApp for testing and discovery purposes only.
+You should not use it in production."
+        - **Setup:**
+          1. Create a Twilio account and obtain your Account SID and Auth Token.
+          2. Follow Twilio's tutorial to set up the WhatsApp Sandbox: [Twilio WhatsApp Sandbox Setup](https://www.twilio.com/docs/whatsapp/sandbox).
+          3. Save your Twilio Account SID, Auth Token and Sandbox number in your `.env` file.

 7.  **Run the project**:
+    - For running the personal assistant on **Slack or Telegram** you'll only need to run:

       ```bash
-    python main.py
+      python app.py
       ```

+    - For running the personal assistant on **whatsApp** you'll need to run:

+      ```bash
+      python run app_whatsapp
+      ```

+      This will spin out a local fastAPI server, to enable the communication with the Twilio servers you need to make it public using **Ngrok**:

+      1. Expose the Webhook URL Using ngrok

+         ```bash
+         ngrok http 5000
+         ```
+      2. Configure Twilio Webhook

+         1. Go to the Twilio Console > Messaging > Sandbox for WhatsApp.
+         2. In the Sandbox settings section: Set the "WHEN A MESSAGE COMES IN" URL to your ngrok URL and save your configuration.

+      **You're done now you can talk with your assistant via whatsApp**

 ### Usage

--   **Communicating with the Assistant**: Simply send a message to your configured communication channel (Telegram bot, Slack workspace, or WhatsApp number (not implemented)), and the assistant will analyze the message, delegate the task to the appropriate sub-agent, and report back with the results.
+**Communicating with the Assistant**: Simply send a message to your configured communication channel (Telegram, Slack channel, or WhatsApp), and the assistant will analyze the message, delegate the tasks to the appropriate sub-agents, and report back to you with the results.

 ## Contribution